-This invention will make storage of power very reliable and economical, which is generated from the intermittent energy power generation sources like wind, solar and from other similar sources.
+This invention will make storage of power very reliable and economical, which is generated from intermittent energy power generation sources like wind, solar, and other similar sources.
 Professor John Irvine and his team used solid oxide cells (SOCs) in this process.
-SOCs perform at a very high efficiency over a wide range of scales and thus offer the best prospects.
+SOCs perform at very high efficiency over a wide range of scales and thus offer the best prospects.
 Solid oxide cells (SOCs) can operate as fuel cells by oxidizing to produce electricity as well as electrolysis cells in electrolyzing water to produce hydrogen and oxygen gases.
-Though this electrochemical method was known earlier, the scientists so far were struggling with the developing of the electrodes required in this process to deliver high, long-lasting electrocatalytic activity while ensuring cost and time-efficient manufacturing of them.
+Though this electrochemical method was known earlier, the scientists so far were struggling with the development of the electrodes required in this process to deliver high, long-lasting electrocatalytic activity while ensuring cost and time-efficient manufacturing of them.

 These results were published in Nature magazine recently.
 It demonstrates a new way to produce highly active and stable nanostructures – by growing electrode nano-architectures under operational conditions.
 This has opened very exciting possibilities of reinvigorating fuel cells during operation.
 Professor Irvine while explaining the method says, “Fuel cell and electrolysis technologies offer great opportunities to deliver clean energy and impact on global warming in the immediate future.
 The technologies are already available; however advances in performance and durability are needed to allow rapid implementation.
 This study affords great enhancements in performance and provides means to reinvigorate during operation, greatly extending useful lifetime through intricate manipulation of nanostructural features.”

 These newly developed electrode structures deliver very high performances in both fuel cell and electrolysis mode and both the nanostructures and corresponding electrochemical activity.
 The electrodes showed no degradation during 150 hours of rigorous testing.
-It’s expected this breakthrough will have very wide applications even might support handheld electronic devices, cars, and even buildings.
+It’s expected this breakthrough will have very wide applications that even might support handheld electronic devices, cars, and even buildings.